dnwk/heat/heat1/content/_index.md

 title: "Home"
 ---

-H.E.A.T would welcome you to join our journey to provide a more accessibile higher educational technology.
+H.E.A.T welcome you to join our journey to provide a more accessibile higher educational technology.
 You would find  following information on our website:

 - Upcoming webinars and events